VH-Mentorship/Additional-Resources/README.md

 # Additional Resources
-Expand your knowledge beyond the scope of our workshops with these additional resources
+Expand your knowledge beyond the scope of our workshops with these additional resources!

 **Workshop 1**